Esri/position-analysis-js/README.md

                   Point geometries also appear as latitude/longitude and MGRS.
 This CSV file is the type of file expected by the Add Features tool.
 - Remove Layer: not yet implemented.
+- Label Features: this action turns on and off labeling for the features in this layer.

 ## Licensing